Clutchison/namia/koradin/koradin.places.md

 Said to have powers of growth, it might be the catalyst necessary to mass produce the slime while saving his home from gentrification and industry.

+Slugifer's Omelette

+Gavin the Bouncer
+Cira the Flamekin
+27g for the food

 ### The Dragon's Lair

 Towering above the other buildings in the Goldstone district is the Dragon's Lair, a massive building of obsidian and gold.
 Inside, a receptionist greets the party.
 The dragons are quite busy, but have an opening tomorrow a 11.

+Rina, Jairin, Galdirum

 The grandeur of the audience chamber is unlike anything you have experienced before.Colossal obsidian columns stretch upward, their ominous presence serving as support to a vaulted ceiling that has been painted black.
 Underfoot, the floor is a complex pattern of black and gold, ornate swirls winding through jet-black stone.
 To your left, a waterfall cascades into a pool.
 The soothing murmur of the waterfall takes a slight edge off of any tension that you may be feeling.
 On the opposite side, a flurry of activity marks the presence of many doors.
 Uniformed staff hurry in and out, none of them making eye contact as they hurry about their work.